 Dr. Lisa Ruble is a Professor in the College of Education at the University of Kentucky.
 She is a faculty member in the School Psychology Program.
 Dr. Ruble teaches classes in consultation and intervention.
-In 2005, she received the New Investigator Award from NIMH.
+She is a past recipient of the New Investigator Award from NIMH.
 In 2002, Dr. Ruble established the STAR Program at the University of Louisville and in 1998 helped establish TRIAD at Vanderbilt University.
 Her research program is based on these past experiences as a Licensed Psychologist when she developed and provided social skills and behavioral interventions, school consultation and training, and parent training.
 These experiences influenced her interest in services research and the study of issues involved in the provision of evidence- based practices in community-based settings.

 Nancy Dalrymple is an educational consultant in the field of autism.
 She was on the faculty at the University of Louisville School of Medicine, Department of Pediatrics, Weisskopf Child Evaluation Center then became a consultant to the STAR program there.
 She works with parents and families of children with autism to provide on-going support and information.
 Nancy also trains school personnel and others who interact with students with autism and has taught university classes.
 Previously, Nancy was director of the Indiana Resource Center for Autism and was on the Autism Society of America Panel of Professional Advisors as well as other advisory boards.
 Nancy continues to work with university faculty on research topics.
 She is the author of numerous papers and practical source books about autism, and has presented on various topics regarding autism throughout her more than 30 years of experience in the field.